brooklynrail/brooklynrail-platform/content/events/2021/07/summer-series-artseen-and-artonic.md

 ### Monday, July 19, 2021: Field Notes

-A conversation with Dean of Public Health at Drexel University Ana Diez Roux and Field Notes editor Paul Mattick
+A conversation with writer and communist geographer Phil A. Neel and Field Notes editor Paul Mattick

 ### Tuesday, July 20, 2021: Artseen + ArTonic